This guidance reflects provisions in Part 4 and Part 5 of the Landfill Disposals Tax (Wales) Act 2017 (LDTA).

 LDTA/4220 Determining the amount of customer insolvency credit

 Allocation of payments

-If a landfill site operator has more than one debt with their customer and the customer (whether or not relating to taxable disposals) makes a payment to the landfill site operator, this payment should be attributed firstly to the oldest debt, then to the next oldest debt if there is a remainder, and so on.
+However, if a claimant has more than one debt outstanding from a customer and the customer makes a payment to the claimant, this payment should be attributed firstly to the oldest debt, then to the next oldest debt if there is a remainder, and so on.